dvidelabs/flatcc/README.md

 overhead and thus we get down to 300MB/s at about 150ns/op encoding small buffers.
 These numbers are just a rough guideline - they obviously depend on hardware, compiler, and data encoded.
 Measurements are excluding an ininitial warmup step.
-Reading FlatBuffers is more than an order of magnitude faster than building them.

 The generated JSON parsers are roughly 4 times slower than building a FlatBuffer directly in C or C++, or about 2200ns vs 600ns for a 700 byte JSON message.
 JSON parsing is thus roughly two orders of magnitude faster than reading the equivalent Protocol Buffer, as reported on the [Google FlatBuffers Benchmarks](http://google.github.io/flatbuffers/flatbuffers_benchmarks.html) page.
 LZ4 compression would estimated double the overall processing time of JSON parsing.
 JSON printing is faster than parsing but not very significantly so.
 JSON compresses to roughly half the size of compressed FlatBuffers on large buffers, but compresses worse on small buffers (not to mention when not compressing at all).

-JSON parsers bloats the compiled C binary compared to pure Flatbuffer usage.
+It should be noted that FlatBuffer read performance exclude verification which JSON parsers and Protocol Buffers inherently include by their nature.
+Verification has not been benchmarked, but would presumably add less than 50% read overhead unless only a fraction of a large buffer is to be read).

 See also [benchmark](https://github.com/dvidelabs/flatcc#benchmark)
 below.